filipsnastins/consumer-driven-contract-testing-with-pact/README.md

 * Could not find key "name" (keys present are: event_id, correlation_id, customer_id, created_at) at $
 ```

+## Best Practices for Writing Consumer Contract Tests with Pact

+Based on "Best practices for writing consumer tests" by Beth Skurrie - <https://www.youtube.com/watch?v=oPuHb9Rl8Zo>.
+Watch the full video!

+- The key is knowing what _not_ to test.
+- Keep the scope of contract tests limited.
+  Ideally, test only the components of your application that interact with a Provider in isolation.
+  Since the Contract Tests are not a replacement for functional tests, you don't need to test
+  the whole application end-to-end.
+Read more at ["Testing scope"](https://docs.pact.io/getting_started/testing-scope).
+- Don't use Pact for the functional testing of Consumers or Providers.
+- Don't use Pact for testing business logic or UI.
+- Don't write too restrictive Pact matchers.
+Make your response expectations as loose as possible.
+- Try to use BDD style notation to describe the business actions, rather than describing
+  HTTP or messaging mechanisms.
+The contract tests should read like a proper, coherent sentance.
+  - Use Pact's `given`, `upon_receiving`, `with_request` and `will_respond_with`
+    constructs to describe a business action.
+- Use deterministic data.
+Avoid random data in your Pacts because it will mark a contract as changed,
+  when in fact it hasn't.
+- Don't be afraid of duplication between functional and contract tests.
+  - You can use fakes and mocks in contract tests to simplify and limit their scope.
+  - Functional tests that use real components will catch all functional bugs.
+    It's not in scope of contract tests.
+- It's not the job of the Consumer to be a test harness for the Provider.
+- Responses can have extra keys without failing the verification, but requests cannot - Postel's law.
+- Contract tests aren't designed to operate alone.
+  Contract tests _supplement_ unit, functional and all other types of tests.
+- Contract tests focus only on the messages (requests and responses).
+  Functional tests also check for side effects.
+- Don't check for side effects in contract tests, e.g. if an object is stored in a database.
+  It's the responsibility of the functional tests.

 ## Contract Testing Beyond Catching Breaking Changes

-The benefits of Contract Testing go beyond catching breaking changes in the contract,
+The benefits of contract testing go beyond catching breaking changes in the contract,
 both syntactic and semantic, before release to production.

-- Consumer-Driven Contract Testing is more than a testing approach.
+- Consumer-Driven contract testing is more than a testing approach.
   Used a collaboration technique, it helps to establish clear lines of communication and collaboration
   between microservices and teams that consume them.

 - Ensures that compatible versions of the Consumer and Provider are deployed to production,
   e.g. by using Pact's [Can-I-Deploy](https://docs.pact.io/pact_broker/can_i_deploy) tool.

-- Provides full visibility into a Provider usage - Consumer-Driven Contract Testing gives the Provider team
+- Provides full visibility into a Provider usage - Consumer-Driven contract testing gives the Provider team
   visibility into how their service is being used by Consumers.
   All the contracts are stored in a centralized place like Pact Broker/PactFlow,
   and the Provider team can see all the Consumers that depend on their service.